vatch123/AppCoding/README.md

 ```
 python simulation.py -n 1
 ```
-This will run the first simulation as mentioned in the ICC paper.
+This will run the first simulation as mentioned in the paper.

+## References
+<a id="1">[1]</a> S. S. Borkotoky, U. Schilcher and C. Raffelsberger, *"Application-Layer Coding with Intermittent Feedback Under Delay and Duty-Cycle Constraints,"* ICC 2020 - 2020 IEEE International Conference on Communications (ICC), Dublin, Ireland, 2020, pp. 1-6, doi: 10.1109/ICC40277.2020.9148646.